Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

 Solving this set of differential equations numerically gives the evolution of orbital parameters, which we use to solve the integral in Eq. (\ref{eq:elliptical_nonlinear_memo}) to obtain nonlinear memory for a quasi-circular orbit in an evolving DM environment.
-Similar to the elliptic orbit case, from Eq. (\ref{eq:elliptical_nonlinera_memo_strain}) we again obtain leading-order nonlinear memory GW polarizations.
+In the next section, we will conduct a comparative study of the nonlinear memory embedded in this evolving DM minispike and static profiles with vacuum for quasi-circular orbits.